weyoss/redis-smq/README.md

 consumer.run();
 ```

+##### Message Acknowledgement

 Once a message is received, to acknowledge it, you invoke the callback function without arguments, as shown in the example above.

-Message acknowledgment informs the MQ that a message has been successfully consumed.
+Message acknowledgment informs the MQ that the delivered message has been successfully consumed.

-If an error occurred while processing a message, you can unacknowledge the message by passing the error to the callback function.
+If an error occurred while processing a message, you can unacknowledge it by passing in the error to the callback function.

 By default, unacknowledged messages are re-queued and delivered again unless **message retry threshold** is exceeded.
-Then the messages are moved to a **dead-letter queue (DLQ)**.

-A `dead-letter queue` is a system generated queue that holds all messages that couldn't be processed or can not be delivered to consumers.
+Delivered messages that couldn't be processed or can not be delivered to consumers are moved to a system generated queue called **dead-letter queue (DLQ)**.

-By default, RedisSMQ does not store acknowledged and dead-lettered messages for saving disk and memory space, and also to increase message processing performance.
+By default, RedisSMQ does not store acknowledged and dead-lettered messages for saving disk and memory spaces, and also to increase message processing performance.

 If you need such feature, you can enable it from your [configuration](/docs/configuration.md) object.

 See [Consumer Reference](/docs/api/consumer.md) for more details.